 There are many ways to measure your success with any fitness program.
+Many people become too focused on one or two "numbers" and can become frustrated when they don't see positive results from their hard work.
+More often than not, they are simply looking in the wrong place!
 There are many factors that can illustrate your progress, and many ways to measure each factor.
 This article will discuss several ways to measure your success!

 A picture is worth 1,000 words.
 Many people do not realize that the mirror lies.
 Even after reaching ultra-low body fat and taking control of my life, I still see a different image in the mirror than what a picture can show me.
 We live with ourselves every day, and our self-perception is shaped by many factors, most of them psychological.
 So when you look at the mirror, you might not see the changes that you are looking for!